shipstone98/SystemExtensions/README.md

 #### Remarks
 - Add methods and Item property do not currently prevent frequency overflow - this will be fixed
 - No unit tests for null as item parameters (currently only testing value types)
+- CopyTo and ToArray tests not yet fully implemented

 #### Constructors
 - public FrequencyTable(): initializes a new instance of the FrequencyTable<T> class that is empty